nebulasio/nebdocs/docs/how-to-contribute.md

 - [Nebulas Wiki Bounty Program](https://medium.com/nebulasio/nebulas-wiki-bounty-program-32048077e16c)

 ## 4. Donations
-We welcome donations to develop Nebulas from the community.
+Donations to the Nebulas Foundation to further the development of Nebulas are greatly appreciated.
 Both NAS and ETH are accepted.
 We also welcome community members to support us in material terms.
-For example, the donation of meetup locations/spaces, local guides, photography, etcetera.
+For instance, the donation of meetup locations/venues, local guides, photography, etcetera.
 We can also make your contribution known to the community if you would like.
-If you are an enthusiastic community member and are willing to contribute to our community, please send an email to [contact@nebulas.io](mailto:contact@nebulas.io) for more details.
+If you are an enthusiastic community member and are willing to contribute to our community, email [contact@nebulas.io](mailto:contact@nebulas.io) for more details.